Create an Online Store 2023: Comparing 8 Ecommerce Platforms

 Wix's Advantages and Disadvantages

-Powerful site/store builder which provides lots of design freedom
+Powerful editor offering lots of design freedom

 Intuitive to use